 Grief is a huge factor in how many people celebrate — or have difficulty celebrating — what is supposed to be the “hap-happiest season of all.”
 I remember hearing my mom say that she hated Christmas in the years that followed Poppa’s death.
 I took it personally.
 She had loved the season because he had loved it, and it was a time when she could show him love by celebrating the traditions they had when she and her sisters were growing up.
 With both of her parents gone, I can understand how grief soured a family-focused holiday for her.
 It was years before we would decorate the front yard again, years before we were allowed to play Christmas albums on the stereo again.

 It’s been 18 years now since that first difficult Christmas, and I keep waiting for Christmas to be easy for our family again, but there’s so much about the season that is still difficult.
 Christmas is expensive for a large family.
-Traditions are hard to keep up when the time we get to spend together is now limited by vacation days and seat sales.
+Traditions are hard to keep when the time we get to spend together is now limited.
 The meaning of the season gets fuzzy when the whole family doesn’t want to celebrate the birth of the Savior anymore.
 And conflict inevitably abounds when five grown children and their significant others are all under one roof for too long.
 Not to mention the very specific grief of spending Christmas with your younger siblings, all with partners, wondering whether you’ll ever have someone to bring home to meet them.

 I can’t think of a grown person I know who can’t relate to these anxieties in some way.
 But I know it’s tempting to think that I’m the only one who dreads Christmas for these reasons.

-Here are some of the biggest sources of anxiety and ways I try to cope with them in my life:
+Here are some of the biggest sources of anxiety and ways to cope with them:

 As long as Christmas includes other people (or the absence of other people), it will be a time with high potential for conflict and anxiety, but that’s not what the season is about.
 This Christmas, it’s my prayer that instead of running from the holiday, we can run into the arms of the Prince of Peace.
-Make it yours too.
+Why not make it yours too?